rcardin/value-classes/README.md

 val iPhone12Pro: Product = Product(iPhoneBarCode, iPhoneDescription)
 ```

 As we can see, the code looks like the original `Product` definition.
-However, we altogether avoid the run instantiation of the wrapper classes.
+However, we altogether avoid the runtime instantiation of the wrapper classes.
 Such an improvement!

 What about smart constructors?
 If we choose to use a `case class`, the library will generate the `apply` method in the companion object.
 If we want to avoid access to the `apply` method, we can use a `class` instead and create our smart constructor in a dedicated companion
 object: